lionel-panhaleux/yawp-court/design/architecture.md

 ### Proof of concept (Fall 2020)

-The first step is very basic and can be used to demonstrate the rendering, packaging and execution.
+The stage is very basic and can be used to demonstrate the rendering, packaging and execution.
 The POC will be hosted and accessible for use and demo online.

 Features: